 8 Ways to Define Your Vision of Success as You Add Yet Another Year Over 60

-As we approach the end of 2018, it is a good time to examine, redefine, or re-set your personal vision of success.
+As we approach the year end, it is a good time to examine, redefine, or re-set your personal vision of success.
 Or as my teenage grandson says to me, “How’s it going, Gran?”

 December brings a myriad of deep, personal emotions that resonate far beyond the holiday season.
 Some of these feelings are related to holiday preparations, buying gifts for loved ones and friends, and feeling the excitement of parties and gatherings.